vincenzocascone/prompt-generator/README.md

 ## Features

+- ### Generate Docs

+  This script generates a prompt that can be used to generate documentation for the project.

 - ### Markdown Parser

   The Markdown Parser is a robust utility specifically designed to parse markdown files.
 It works by replacing all